HarshavardhanNetha/google_meet_quick_replies/README.md

 Join the meeting from the new chrome window that pop out after executing the above command.

-Run quick_reply.py and you're done!
+### Run quick_reply.py and you're done!

-Feel free to reach me at https://www.linkedin.com/in/harsha-netha/ for any queries.
+Feel free to add error handling techniques.

+Reach me at https://www.linkedin.com/in/harsha-netha/ for any queries.